Chirntn/Chirntn/README.md

-- 👋 Hi, I’m @Chirntn Short for Chirantan
+- 👋 Hi, I’m Chirantan Sahoo
 - 👀 I’m interested in Software Development and open source
 - 🌱 I’m currently learning Java nand DSA, and more..
+- Tech stack I'm familiar with - Java, c, Python and DSA.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...